windmemory/bigdata-assignments/assignment2/README.md

 This assignment is kind of suffering for me.
 I developed on my own Mac first, for the reason that my Mac runs faster than the cluster and VM.
 After I finish the code and ran perfectly on my Mac, I moved to the cluster, then I found that because the environment is different, the way I read side data doesn't work on the cluster.
 This is a disaster for me.
 I have to rewrite the code that read the side data.

 Besides that, I am not very familiar with java, instead, I am familiar with c, c++, objective-c, swift.
 So this week for me is like "learning java within a week".
 Because new to java, so many code is not wrote in best practice, I think this might be the reason that my code doesn't run very fast.
 And I am wondering how to write the code, so the code could finish the job within 5 minutes.
 It feels like using hadoop, at least on local machine and the cluster, is not faster than just normal programming.
 I really want to learn some tricks to make hadoop more efficient.

-My code running the big input file needs several hours, so I don't have enough time to run the code without combiner.

 But still, I feel that I really learned a lot.
 Love this class!